heptarch/heptarch.github.io/projects.md

    coordinated from above.
 In turns, this requires technical maturity and vision, the insight of scientist-managers like Kelly.
 Grumpy professorial PIs show that not every scientist is cut out for this;
-   nor should they have to be.
-While professors in applied fields may not have a choice, industry has the luxury of choosing some people to be managers, and some to be researchers.
-At places like Meta, there is even a dual career ladder so people can get promoted while remaining engineers!
-Ironically, there may be more "pure" academic freedom in industrial R&D than the groves of academe.
+   nor should they be.
+Some people are better at research, some at management, and some in between, and industry has the unexpected luxury of choosing people for the roles they are best at.
+Ironically, there may be more "pure" academic freedom in industrial R&D than the groves of academe!

 9. *Talent.* Kelly emphasized the importance of quality hires, of recruiting scientists of "the same high quality as required for distinguished pure research in our universities".

 This is determinative: "Years of experience have taught us that the type and quality of men selected for our research, the environment that we provide, and the distance in their work that